Ayurvedic Nutrition

 • 500ml room temperature water

-Method: Soak coriander seeds in water overnight.
-Strain and drink throughout the morning.
-Particularly effective during summer or Pitta flare-ups.
+Method: Soak the seeds in water overnight.
+Strain and sip through the morning.
+Especially good in summer or during a Pitta flare-up.

 Anti-Inflammatory Kitchari (All Types)